patricks/StatusBarEmojis/readme.md

 Show all emojis available on OS X in the statusbar and copy the selected one to the pasteboard.

+There is a binary available at: http://goo.gl/uqGrl

+have fun !

 ### TODO:
 - nice black/white icon
 - recent list